-7. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:
+8. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:

-The rulemaking does not diminish a previous grant of authority.
+The rulemaking will not diminish a previous grant of authority of a political subdivision.

-8. The preliminary summary of the economic, small business, and consumer impact:
+9. A summary of the economic, small business, and consumer impact: